takari/team-book/07-testing.md

 ### Adding Test Projects

 The example projects used for the integration tests runs should be located in `src/test/projects` and can be Maven projects of any type and complexity.
-The version of the actual plugin being tested is passed into the test run as a property `it-plugin.version`.
-This property can used in your test project to set the plugin version:
+The version of the actual plugin being tested is passed into the test run as a property `it-plugin.version` This property can used in your test project to set the plugin version:

 ```
 <groupId>com.example.maven.plugins</groupId>